Summer 2021 Campus Experience

 For example, if the space has one assigned resident that allows one guest for total of two people.
 Two assigned residents allow for one guest each, which is a total of four people.
 Three assigned residents with one guest each is a total of six people.
 Resident roommates of the room must agree on any visitors.
 The guest hours and escort policy for the residence halls remain the same.
 For more information on how University Residences is protecting Purdue, please click here.

 Move-in dates vary by contract and can be found on this website.
 Students can move from their spring assignment to their summer assignment if they are unable to return home between the end of the spring semester and beginning of summer.
 However, an early arrival fee of $32 per day applies for the dates outside of contract terms.
 The $32 fee does not include meals.

 Campus Life – Summer 2021

 The Purdue Student Union Board is currently planning more than 25 activities, ranging from movies on Slayter Hill to talent shows to BINGO, for Summer 2021.
 The vast majority of activities will be occurring outdoors all around campus.
 There will also be a number of virtual activities for students completing fully online courses.

 Yes, students interested in applying for need-based aid must complete the Summer Aid Application aid in their myPurdue portal, as well as complete their 2021-22 FAFSA by March 1, 2021.
 More information regarding summer aid and requirements can be found on the Purdue Division of Financial Aid website.

-Self-Quarantine for Students Arriving from Outside the U.S. – Summer 2021
+Self-Quarantine for Students Arriving from Outside the U.S. – Summer and Fall 2021

 Are students arriving from outside the U.S. required to quarantine and/or be tested for COVID-19?
-If Ii am vaccinated against COVID-19, do I still have to quarantine and test?
+If I am vaccinated against COVID-19, do I still have to quarantine and test?

-Summer 2021 Protocols for Students Arriving From International Locations
+Summer and Fall 2021 Protocols for Students Arriving From International Locations

 For students who are fully vaccinated with an approved vaccine